pivotal-cf/pcf-release-notes/p1-v1.2/runtime_ki.md

 title: Pivotal Elastic Runtime v1.2.0.0 Known Issues
 ---

-An app domain suffix, as entered in the System and Apps domain fields of the Cloud Controller settings, may only contain up to 5 characters.
+* An app domain suffix, as entered in the System and Apps domain fields of the Cloud Controller settings, may only contain up to 5 characters.
+* It is recommended that Operators upgrade to the 6.1.2 version of the CF CLI if they have an older version installed locally. http://cli.cloudfoundry.org/